- Telephone (08) 8235 3012

 - View my profile on

-Sarah is a Senior Associate and specialist in workplace relations, employment and safety law, assisting employers in both the public and private sectors.
+Sarah is a Special Counsel and specialist in workplace relations, employment and safety law, assisting employers in both the public and private sectors.

 Involved in all aspects of workplace relations and safety advice, Sarah assists clients on a range of issues including contract reviews and drafting, award and industrial instrument interpretation, enterprise bargaining advice, post employment restraints, issues arising from transfer of business including employee entitlements, and policy reviews and drafting.
 She also has extensive experience in bullying and harassment, grievance resolution, performance management, redundancy and termination.